 - You’ve lost a lot of weight in a short time;

 - Lift weights: lifting weights builds muscle and muscle is catabolic, meaning that it fuels metabolism even when it’s not toiling.
 I prefer body-weight and free-weight exercises to weight machines.
-You don’t even need weights – carry home the grocery bags or 6-packs of mineral water from the supermarket.
+You don’t even need weights – go hiking with a backpack, carry home the grocery bags or 6-packs of mineral water from the supermarket.

 - Get daily cardio: walking or riding a bike for 30 minutes daily is great, but the more cardio is versified, the faster the fat will fall away.
 Try sprinkling your walks with wind-sprints or running up hills or sand dunes at least once a week.
 Incorporate plyometric exercises like burpees and HIIT at least once a week and you’ll further fuel your metabolic fat-burning capability, but don’t be gung-ho vigorous until you consult your physician.

 - Split your meals: rather than eating humongous meals, take the Rambam’s advice and eat well below your stomach’s capacity.
 The four or five smaller meals are preferable to the two or three tremendous ones, for the body will burn the smaller meals’ calories much more efficiently.